 Ph.D.
 Cohort Entering 2009

-- Jing Guo (Ph.D ’13) was trained as a bilingual broadcast journalist at a top broadcast journalism program at the Communication University of China.
+- Jing Guo was trained as a bilingual broadcast journalist at a top broadcast journalism program at the Communication University of China.
 She served as an intern with the China Central Television in Beijing to produce one of their largest TV documentaries, The Lancang-Mekong River, and later served as a part-time reporter and video editor for Fortune China, a nationally televised program by Hunan Media Corp.
 Her research interests include: media psychology, cross-cultural communication, gender and media, and new media technologies.
-In 2016 Dr. Guo works with the World Bank Group’s public opinion research group to conduct public opinion research projects across the globe, including several conflict and fragile states.
+Guo successfully defended her dissertation in 2013 and now works with the World Bank Group’s public opinion research group onducting public opinion research projects

 - Stanton Paddock has worked as a photojournalist and multimedia reporter.
 He holds a B.A. in Classics and Egyptology from Emory University and M.A. in Visual Communications and Photojournalism from Ohio University.
 His multimedia work has won awards from the National Press Photographers Association, College Photographer of the Year and New Hampshire Press Association.
 He has taught multimedia reporting, photojournalism, and digital and darkroom photography as an adjunct instructor at the University of Maryland (College Park and University College) and Frederick Community College.
 His interests include researching how academia can develop best practices to prepare or retrain reporters with multimedia storytelling skills.
-A Ph.D. candidate in 2016, he is an associate professor of journalism at Concordia University, Montreal, Quebec, Canada.
+Dr. Paddock successfully defended his dissertation in April, 2017.

 - Raymond McCaffrey (Ph.D. ’14) worked for more than 25 years as a journalist, including eight years as a staff writer and an editor at The Washington Post.
 His career also includes work as a reporter, columnist and writing coach at the Colorado Springs Gazette.
 He earned a B.A. in psychology from Fairfield University and an M.A. in clinical psychology from the University of Colorado at Colorado Springs.
 He is drawn to research exploring how media has evolved with advances in technology and contributed to vast cultural changes.
-Dr. McCaffrey is currently (2016) the director of the Ethics Center in the Lemke Department of Journalism at the University of Arkansas.
+Dr. McCaffrey is currently the director of The Center For Ethics in Journalism at the University of Arkansas.